-Home Help for families Information & Advice Family life, work & childcare Practical support for bereaved parents Help with funeral expenses
+Home Help for families Information & advice Family life, work & childcare Practical support for bereaved parents Help with funeral expenses

 4 mins read

-This is a grant from the Department for Work and Pensions to help meet the other costs of a simple funeral, and it doesn’t need to be paid back.
+This is a government grant to help meet the other costs of a simple funeral, and it doesn’t need to be paid back.

-You may be able to get a funeral payment if you are the child’s parent, or you were receiving Child Benefit for the child who has passed away, and you are in receipt of one of the following ‘qualifying benefits’:
+You may be able to get a Funeral Payment if you are the child’s parent, or you were receiving Child Benefit for the child who has passed away, and you are in receipt of one of the following ‘qualifying benefits’:

 If you have taken on responsibility for funeral costs and you are neither the child’s parent, nor someone who was getting Child Benefit for them, call our freephone helpline for further advice.

-If your child had any assets then a funeral payment may be recovered from their estate.
+If your child had any assets, then a Funeral Payment may be recovered from their estate.

 In England and Wales, you must claim within three months of the funeral, on form SF200, available from the Bereavement Service Helpline on 0800 731 0464.
 You can download the form at gov.uk.